Creating and Running a Phalcon Project

 .

-- Save settings: Save the new site configuration.
-ServBay will auto-apply changes, which may require a web server (Caddy or Nginx) restart.
+- Save settings: Save your new site config.
+ServBay applies the changes automatically; you may need to restart your web server (Caddy or Nginx).

-Let’s add some simple code to verify your project is running correctly.
+Let’s add some simple code to verify your project setup is working.

 Edit